leognon/leognon.github.io/README.md

-# homePage
+# Information
-The code for the homepage of my website
+The code for the homepage of my [website](http://www.imcraftyf.x10host.com/)